alexbennett/your-local-bartender/README.md

 # Your Local Bartender

  Your Local Bartender is a virtual assistant integrated into a Discord server.
-It can do all of the fun things modern LLMs can do, like generate images, read and respond to messages, and even join voice chats to engage in real-time conversation.
+It can do all of the fun things modern LLMs can do, like generate images, read and respond to messages, and even join voice channels for real-time conversation.
 The bot can also leverage many parts of the Discord Bot API to assist with moderation, user management, server management, and more.

 ## Command Reference